SAP-samples/teched2025-DT266/exercises/ex03/README.md

 - In the Search field, the Trace can be searched.
 - The column **`Procedure`** on the left gives both a first indication what step was processed and how the step is nested in relation to the other procedures in a hierarchical display.
 It specifies the original step of the trace record, e.g. the RAP method.
 In this hierarchy the begin and then end of each trace record are marked by <img src="images/CrossTrace_Begin_Validation.png" alt="Search for validate" width="3%"> and <img src="images/CrossTrace_End.png" alt="Search for validate" width="3%">.
-- In the column **`Processed Objects`**, the specific ABAP development objects that were processed during the procedure are shown, e.g. specific draft table, the class name of the exit handlers or even action implementations. <br> Via **`CTRL`** + click, you can even navigate to the ABAP object listed in the Processed Objects column.
+- In the column **`Processed Objects`**, the specific ABAP development objects that were processed during the procedure are shown, e.g. specific draft table, the class name of the exit handlers or even action implementations.
+  - Via **`CTRL`** + click, you can even navigate to the ABAP object listed in the Processed Objects column.
   - In the **`Processed Objects`** column the class name of the exit handlers which are called directly from the **`Procedure`** are shown at the beginning <img src="images/CrossTrace_Begin_Validation.png" alt="Search for validate" width="3%">.
 - The column **`Message`** gives a more detailed but brief explanation what happened during the procedure.
 - In the column **`Record Properties`**, further information is logged, such as RAP messages thrown during the transaction.
 The record properties are key-value pairs and provide the keywords for filtering.